omsai5467/brocode/README.md

 ## Disclaimer

 <b>broCode Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
-XploitSPY is built for Educational Purpose.
+BroCode is built for Educational Purpose.
 Use at your own Risk.</b>

 <br>
 <p align="center">Made with ❤️ By <a href="">Thor</a></p>